tuto portefeuille en cuir

 • THICKNESS: 1mm 1.4mm 1.9mm

-• 3 pieces of SATINLYS leather - CHESTNUT 20 x 30 cm - thickness 0.5 mm
+• 3 pieces of SATINLYS leather - CHESTNUT 20 x 30 cm - 0.5 mm thick

-• 1 piece of SATINLYS leather - CHESTNUT 30 x 40 cm - thickness 0.8 mm
+• 1 piece of SATINLYS leather - CHESTNUT 30 x 40 cm - 0.8 mm thick

-• 1 piece of SATINLYS leather - CHESTNUT 15 x 20 cm - thickness 0.8 mm
+• 1 piece of SATINLYS leather - CHESTNUT 15 x 20 cm - 0.8 mm thick

 Cost: approximately €30.00

-• 4 pieces of natural vegetable tanning 20 x 30 cm - thickness 0.5 mm
+• 4 pieces of natural vegetable-tanned leather 20 x 30 cm - 0.5 mm thick

 Cost: approximately €45.00

-Hand-sewn version only:
+Hand-sewing version only:

-• 2 saddle needles - Round tip - John James - 0.80 mm (size 004)
+• 2 saddle needles - Round Tip - John James - 0.80 mm (size 004)

-• 1 drypoint compass
+• 1 wing divider

-• 1 block of wax
+• 1 block of beeswax

 • 1 round awl

-• 1 awl with pliers
+• 1 pricking iron awl

-• 1 joiner's hammer / riveter's hammer
+• 1 jewelers hammer / riveting hammer

 M40